4Wings API

 dtypes: float64(3), int64(1), object(16)

 Generates SAR (Synthetic-Aperture Radar) vessel detections reports to identify vessels detected via radar, including non-broadcasting (possible "dark") vessels.
-Please check the data caveats here.
+Please learn more about SAR vessel detections here and check its data caveats here.

 sar_presence_report_result = await gfw_client.fourwings.create_sar_presence_report(